If you are a business owner, you may be wondering: Can I use life insurance for investment purposes?

 What is life insurance?

-Life insurance is a financial product that pays a cash benefit, typically as a lump sum, to your beneficiary upon your death.
-Broadly speaking, life insurance plans fall into two categories: term life insurance and permanent life insurance.
+Life insurance is a financial product that provides a lump-sum payout to your beneficiaries upon your death.
+Life insurance policies generally fall into two categories:

 Often referred as the purest form of life insurance, term life has only one goal: to provide your loved ones with a financial safety net in the event of your demise.
 Term life plans last a specific period, which can be as short as one year or as long as 30 or 35 years.
 When this period ends, the coverage terminates, unless you renew the policy or convert it to permanent life insurance.
 Term life insurance doesn't accumulate wealth and on average is 5-15 times more affordable than permanent life.